bao-qian/lightsabers/README.md

 * lazy-ski.ss - compiler from lambda calculus to "lazy combinators"

+* cek.ss - a "reversible" CEK abstract machine which can run forwards and backwards, and change directions any any time.
+I wrote it as one night's research.

 * encoding.scm - "church encoding" of various things in the lambda calculus, used by some other code (e.g. lazy-ski.ss)